 What do superstars like Derrick Rose, Drew Brees, and Matt Kemp have in common?
-Besides being athletically gifted, they are all firm believers in the efficacy of Power Balance performance bands.
+Besides being athletically gifted, they are all firm believers that Power Balance performance bands work.
 Many athletes claim band technology has the power to psychologically improve their performance by increasing energy levels, improving balance, and stimulating the body.
 In addition to Olympians, athletes in the NBA, NFL and MLB swear by the bands, even attributing minor tweaks or improvements in their game to them.

 Scientifically, no. Most of the products are constructed from materials that have no effect on the body.
 No scientific research studies support any health or performance benefits of band technology.